wilsonfv/todolist/README.md

 # todolist
-golang restful api for a todolist app, mongodb as database while fully on dockerize.......
+golang restful api for a todolist app, mongodb as database backend while fully on dockerize